Nargis: 1935–1948: Film debut and breakthrough

+1949–1954: Rise to prominence, success and setback

 In 1949, Nargis starred in Mehboob Khan's critically acclaimed drama Andaz.
 The film saw her playing Neena, whose husband Rajan (Raj Kapoor) suspects of her having an affair with her friend Dilip (Dilip Kumar).
 It had a slow start at the box office, but as soon as positive word-of-mouth spread, it emerged as a major commercial success and the highest-grossing film of all time.
 The film was first hit in Kapoor's career, and a breakthrough for Nargis and Kumar.
-After the success of the movie, Kapoor cast her again as a leading lady in his second directorial venture after the unsuccessful Aag (1948).

-Barsaat, directed by Kapoor starred Nargis as a village belle and Kapoor as a poet.
+Following this she starred in Barsaat, directed by Kapoor starred Nargis as a village belle and Kapoor as a poet.
 The film was the debut of Nimmi, who would later become a well-known actress.
 Its release was already hyped due to the huge success of Andaz, and therefore it became another major box office success.
 Barsaat was the highest-grossing film of 1949, as well as of all time, breaking the record of Andaz.

-Next, Nargis played the lead roles in 1950 films Jogan and Babul, along with Dilip Kumar.
-Both of them were box-office hits and her performance in Babul was specially noticed.
+She followed this with roles in the 1950 films Meena Bazaar, the romantic drama Jogan, Jan Pahechan, the musical drama Babul, and Aadhi Raat.
+Both Jogan and Babul were box office hits and her performance in Babul was specially noticed.
+Following this she starred in the drama films Hulchul and Deedar (both 1951).
 Due to the success of Andaz and Barsaat, Raj Kapoor was impressed by Nargis' onscreen charm and presence.
 He therefore chose her to play a character in Awaara (1951) (often written as Awāra).
 Although it revolved around a father and his estranged son, Nargis played the pivotal role of a lawyer who knows the truth that Raj (played by Kapoor) and Raghunath (played by Prithviraj Kapoor) are son-father.
 Unlike the roles played by other actresses of those times, Nargis portrayed an outspoken woman-lawyer who criticises the people who regard woman as a "thing made for household chores".
 She was also seen donning a swimwear in a scene from Awaara, a bold outfit for an Indian woman to wear in that era.
 The film was released on 14 December 1951, receiving universal acclaim for the performances of Prithviraj, Raj and Nargis.
 Not only in India, the film was a blockbuster overseas too, making Nargis and Raj well-known stars in countries such as Greece and the United States.
 Grossing ₹12.5 million in India, it became the highest-grossing film of all time, breaking the record of Barsaat.
-Deedar, released in the same year was another hit in Nargis' filmography.